How to Make Your Guitar Playing Easy

 Tricky spots – For any tricky spot in a piece you’re playing, you can slow down and release all bodily tension (except what you need to remain upright, of course!)
 It’s common to build excess tension into technically challenging spots.
 This releases that and begins to reset the muscle memory.

 Pretending you are your guitar hero – Act as if you are Segovia, or Roland Dyens, or whoever you like.
 As if someone was watching a video with the sound turned off.
-Fully embody a master player, and feel like you think they feel.
-Move like they move.
+Fully embody a master guitar player, and feel like you think they might feel.
+Move as they move.
 Pretend!
 It’s amazing what you can learn through playful imitation.

 Releasing the Need to Be Right